 Suddenly, the world went black.

-It was just for a moment.
-The young officer awoke almost as quickly as he went unconscious.
-He was on his back.
-His stomach churned and his head throbbed.
-A blurry mass hovered over him.
-The young officer touched the right side of his skull with his hand.
-A sharp pain went down his spine which caused him to involuntarily jump and wince.
-Blood flowed from the laceration.
 After a long session of blinking, along with a lengthy period of moaning, he raised his head.
-With his vision improved and the world becoming clearer, he wanted to get a better look at his assailant and what she was holding in her hands.
+With his vision improving and the world becoming clearer, he wanted to get a better look at his assailant and what she was holding in her hands.

 “Get away from my husband, you fascist!
 You aren’t taking him away!”

 The back of the young officer’s head hit the ground with a thunderous crash, which, incidentally, did little good for his concussion.
 He closed his eyes momentarily hoping to fade away to a different world.